terrykong/connexion/README.rst

    :target: https://github.com/zalando/connexion/blob/master/LICENSE
    :alt: License

-Connexion is a framework on top of Flask_ that automagically handles HTTP requests based on `OpenAPI 2.0 Specification`_ (formerly known as Swagger Spec) of your API described in `YAML format`_.
+HTTP requests based on `OpenAPI 2.0 Specification`_ (formerly known as Swagger Spec) of your API described in `YAML format`_.
 Connexion allows you to write a Swagger specification, then maps the